 A8 Rugen tunnel and Lütschinen underpass

-In the period from 2014 to 2017, the Rugen tunnel and Lütschinen underpass have been renovated and their safety installations have been optimised.
+In the period from 2014 to 2017, the Rugen tunnel and Lütschinen underpass were renovated and their safety installations were optimised.

 During the renovation, one tube of the Rugen tunnel was closed while the other tube accomodated traffic in both directions.

-Between 2014 and 2017, the Rugen tunnel has been completely renovated.
-The operating and safety systems have been replaced, together with the drainage system.
-Additional fire escapes have been installed.
+Between 2014 and 2017, the Rugen tunnel was comprehensively renovated.
+The operating and safety systems as well as the drainage systems were replaced and additional escape routes were installed.

-In 2020, anti-recirculation walls will be constructed between the tunnel portals in order to ensure that smoke is prevented from entering the other tube in the event of a fire
+In 2020, anti-recirculation walls were constructed between the tunnel portals on both sides in order to ensure that smoke is prevented from entering the other tube in the event of a fire

-In the Lütschinen underpass, in addition to the standard renovation of the concrete structure, measures have been taken to enhance fire prevention, and the operating and safety systems have been upgraded.
-A fire escape has also be constructed as an emergency escape route.
+In the Lütschinen underpass, in addition to the standard renovation of the concrete structure, measures were taken to enhance fire prevention and the operating and safety systems were upgraded.
+In addition, a fire escape was constructed as an emergency escape route.
 Most of the construction work was carried out at night.

-- Date of handover of Rugen tunnel to traffic: 3 December 1979
+- Handover of the Rugen tunnel to traffic: 3 December 1979

 - Opening of the Lütschinen underpass: 18 May 1988